At Hope Pastures we aim to rescue, rehabilitate and rehome as well as working within the community.

 We regularly check in on them, receive updates and are always offering help and advice when needed.
 If for any reason the loan fails, we are always on hand to accept the animal back into our care to ensure their future is safeguarded.

-If for any reason, usually physical, behavioral or health reasons, the animal can not be rehomed then they will live with us on site for the rest of their days and receive all the care and attention they need.
+If for any reason, usually physical, behavioural or health reasons, the animal can not be rehomed then they will live with us on site for the rest of their days and receive all the care and attention they need.